simonbromberg/googlefitbit/README.md

 8. Back in your spreadhseet, hit Sync, and after a few moments the data should load in.

 ## intraday.gs
 Similar setup to interday, except _**you need to [contact Fitbit](mailto:api@fitbit.com "email Fitbit")**_ to request access to intraday data.
 Also the  menu names in the spreadsheet will be slightly different.
-[Apparently Fitbit now has a Personal mode, which you can get intraday data with.
-Presumably this is limited to a single authorization though.]
+If you're just developing for a single personal Fitbit account, you can also use the new Personal application type instead of Server, which you can get intraday data with.
+[More information here](https://community.fitbit.com/t5/Web-API/Intraday-data-now-immediately-available-to-personal-apps/td-p/1014524).

-Based on this post, http://quantifiedself.com/2014/09/download-minute-fitbit-data/
+Intraday script is based on [this post](http://quantifiedself.com/2014/09/download-minute-fitbit-data/).

 Note: if you want to get heart rate data follow these additional steps, courtesy of [gthm on the Fitbit forum](https://community.fitbit.com/t5/Web-API/Google-apps-script-for-minute-by-minute-data-stopped-working/m-p/890582/highlight/true#M2685 "Fitbit Forum")